After purchasing (or hiring) cloth nappies you need to factor in the cost of washing them. Are they really cheaper than disposables?

 So using disposable nappies and wipes would cost around 8p per nappy if you used the cheapest brands available in Tesco.

-Even with the rises in energy costs, the day to day usage of cloth nappies is still cheaper than using the lower priced disposable alternatives.
+With the rises in energy costs, the day to day usage of cloth nappies is comparable to using the lower priced disposable alternatives.
+However if you’re on unmetered water, a fixed lower-rate energy tariff, or have your own energy supply (i.e. solar panels) then using cloth nappies will be cheaper than disposables.